Thires/InventoryView-1/README.md

 * Added handling for tool catalogs
 * Added tooltips when double clicking a found item
 * Made it handle both toggle craft modes
+* Added new search commands, /iv search and /iv path to search from command line

 This plugin will record the items that each of your characters has in their inventory, vault (if you have a vault book), and home (if you have one) and make them searchable in a form.